Candlestick, one of a pair

 Burton A. Cleaves Gallery (Gallery LG27)

 The octagonal socket and baluster candlestick is cast in halves vertically.
 The baluster consists of an urn-shaped socket, bulb, vase, and reel column, terminating in spreading octagonal section that merges with domed base.
 The splayed, stepped, octagonal foot is formed in separate sections and soldered to a raised domed center; a narrow strengthening band is applied at lower edge.
+There is a break in strengthening band at one joint.
+Small dent on baluster beside circular repair.

 Few colonial silver candlesticks by American makers have survived.
 It is likely that the need for them was obviated by the presence of imported silver and brass candlesticks, which were as handsome as they were affordable.
 The popularity of candlesticks in the eighteenth century was probably enhanced by their inclusion in period furniture designs.
 Candlestick slides made for desks and bookcases and the reserves set into the corners of card tables are but two examples of how these lighting devices were accommodated in the home.